JetBrains/lets-plot-docs/source/python/pages/formats.rst

 .. note::

-  *Lets-Plot* assumes the UTC time zone when interpreting or displaying date/time values.
+  If no timezone information is present (naive datetime), *Lets-Plot* assumes UTC timezone.
+For timezone-aware datetime objects, the timezone information from the data is preserved and used for rendering.

 .. _formats_examples_datetime: